booherbg/concordia-symposium-talk-2025/outline.md

 - Imagine AI in economic engines **biased toward compassion** - not ego, scarcity, exploitation
 - Education shifts from **fact-delivery to wisdom-cultivation**

+**Nipun Mehta's insight (TEDxFargo):** *"What would the world look like if we designed for generosity instead of assuming people want to maximize self-interest?"*

 --

 ## Interactive Small Groups (10 min)